Regents of the University of California: Modern financial corruption

 In May 2017, The San Francisco Chronicle reported that the Regents had been hosting costly dinner parties using university funds.
 Only after extensive public outcry, university leadership released a statement saying the university would no longer fund these dinners.

+Response to corruption

+A 2017 audit found additional evidence of corruption in addition to the inappropriate actions by Regent Blum.
+The audit found that the Board of Regents failed to disclose hundreds of millions of dollars of funding towards thing such as consultants, and mislead the Legislature in its budget reports.
+This audit recommended increased oversight over the University of California, and prompted a response from the Board itself.

+In April 2026, SB144 was introduced by California State Assemblymember Aisha Wahab which would prohibit contracting between the University of California and any private business in which an individual or family member is paid by the business and holds an appointment to the UC in an executive or board position.

 Regents

 Appointed

 The eighteen appointed regents are appointed by the governor of California to serve 12-year terms.
 They can be reappointed to serve additional terms.